tomokr/matching_clothes/README.md

 # What I'm doing
 ## Scraping the site :hammer_and_pick:
 Using python/selenium, I scrape the site.
+The code is [here](https://github.com/tomokr/matching_clothes/blob/main/target.py)

 ### WIP
 - now only doing one site.
 I'd like to try the other site.